joedski/arduino-ir-tracking-sensors-test/README.md

 # arduino-ir-tracking-sensors-test

-More specific test for my IR tracking robot head
+More specific test for my IR tracking robot head.

+I wrote the Distance Sense part of the code as a struct/class singleton to organize my thoughts better.